marcarias7/marcarias7/README.md

 - 👋 Hi, I’m @marcarias7
 - 👀 I’m interested in Astrophysics and cosmology.
 - 🌱 I’m currently learning python and matplotlib
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cosmology simulations
-- 📫 How to reach me ...
+- 📫

 <!---
 marcarias7/marcarias7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.